Bike Backpack – do you really need one?

 Nothing is more annoying during a bike tour than a technical defect or a “flat”.
-So that you can get yourself out of a bind if worst comes to worst, you should have a small tool kit and emergency gear with you at all times:
+So that you can get yourself out of a bind if worst comes to worst, you should have a small tool kit and first aid kit with you at all times:

 - Patch kit or replacement innertube